ameritusweb/ParallelReverseAutoDiff/README.md

 ### Prerequisites
 Download and install the [Cuda Toolkit 12.0](https://developer.nvidia.com/cuda-12-0-0-download-archive) if you want to use the CudaMatrixMultiplyOperation.

+### ParallelReverseAutoDiffLite
+ParallelReverseAutoDiffLite (PRADLite) is a lightweight version of PRAD that uses single-precision floating point numbers (float) instead of double-precision floating point numbers (double).
+This can lead to significant improvements in performance and memory efficiency, especially beneficial for large-scale models and datasets.

+#### Key Differences

+- **Precision**: PRADLite uses float for all computations, reducing memory footprint and potentially increasing computational speed at the cost of precision.
+- **Performance**: Due to the reduced memory requirements and computational overhead, PRADLite can perform faster on both CPUs and GPUs.
+- **Compatibility**: PRADLite retains the same API as PRAD, making it easy to switch between the two versions based on your performance needs.

+To use PRADLite, simply reference the `ParallelReverseAutoDiffLite` NuGet package in your project instead of `ParallelReverseAutoDiff`.

 ### Regular Operations
 AddGaussianNoiseOperation